My name is

 abstract as defendants in a civil suit filed June 9, 1995.

-The trail never seems to end!
-I recently (Nov 2012) received an unsolicited email from a former employer of Mr. Lissick
+In November 2012 I received an unsolicited email from a former employer of Mr. Lissick

 describing yet another incidence of malfeasance by Mark: